Kodular/Documentation/docs/guides/component-examples/firebase-database-migration.md

 1. **Add the new component to a single screen first.** Keep the old component on every other screen so the rest of the app keeps working while you experiment.
 2. **Re-create the blocks** on that screen using the new component.
 The block names are the same, so this is mostly drag-and-drop.
 3. **Map the old `Project Bucket`** value to the new `Project Path` property, and remove `Firebase URL` / `Firebase Token` references — those properties don't exist on the new component.
-4. **Test on a device.** Confirm reads, writes, and `Data Changed` events all work as expected.
+4. **Test by building an APK and installing it on a device.** The Companion cannot fully exercise **Firebase Realtime Database** — see the warning below — so live-testing via the Companion will not give you a reliable signal.
+Build an APK, install it, and confirm reads, writes, and `Data Changed` events all work as expected.
 5. **Repeat for the remaining screens.** When all screens are migrated, you can delete the old **Firebase Database** component from your project.

-!!! tip "Live-test both components side by side via the Companion"
+!!! warning "Don't test the new component via the Companion"
-    During the migration you can drop both **Firebase Database** and **Firebase Realtime Database** onto the same screen and exercise them via the Companion.
-The Companion live-testing path runs both happily — only the APK/AAB build is blocked while the deprecated component is still present.
+    **Firebase Realtime Database** initialises from your project's `google-services.json` and the package name and SHA-1 signature registered in your Firebase project.
+The Companion runs under its own package name and signature and does not bundle your `google-services.json`, so the SDK cannot authenticate against your Firebase project from there.
+Reads and writes will fail with errors like `Can not call 'Get Value' if the firebase object is NULL`.
+Always test the new component on a built APK installed on a real device.

 !!! warning "APK build with `Firebase Realtime Database` requires `google-services.json`"
     As soon as **Firebase Realtime Database** is in the project, the build server requires a `google-services.json` asset.
 If it's missing, the build fails with `google-services.json file not found in assets directory`.
 Upload it before building.

 ## Rolling back

 If you hit a problem with the new component during migration, you can revert the affected screen to use the old component again — but remember that as long as **Firebase Database** is still in the project, you will not be able to build an APK or AAB.
-Use the Companion for live testing while you sort it out, then complete the migration before shipping.
+Build APKs (not Companion sessions) to validate behaviour while you sort it out, then complete the migration before shipping.

 ## When to remove the old component

 The old **Firebase Database** component is deprecated.
 It still loads in the Designer and runs in the Companion so you can migrate without losing block context, but **APK and AAB builds will fail while it is present**.
 Remove it from your project as soon as every screen has been migrated.

+## FAQ

+### `FirebaseError: Can not call 'Get Value' if the firebase object is NULL`

+The new component could not initialise, so every block call hits a null SDK instance.
+In order of likelihood, the cause is one of:

+1. **You're testing through the Companion.** The Companion does not run under your project's package name or signature and does not load your `google-services.json`, so the new component cannot connect to your Firebase project from there.
+Build an APK and test on a device instead.
+2. **`google-services.json` is missing or incomplete.** Re-download it from **Firebase Console → Project settings → Your apps → Android app** and upload it via the Designer's **Media** section.
+Open the file in a text editor and confirm it contains a `firebase_url` entry under `project_info` — if it doesn't, your Firebase project doesn't have Realtime Database enabled yet, so enable it in the Firebase Console and download a fresh copy.
+3. **Package name mismatch.** The `package_name` inside `google-services.json` must exactly match the package name configured in **Project Properties → Package Name**.
+If you changed the package name after registering the Android app in Firebase, register a new app under the new name and download the new `google-services.json`.
+4. **SHA-1 signature mismatch.** If your database rules or Firebase Authentication require a registered SHA-1, the certificate Kodular signs your APK with must be added to the Android app in the Firebase Console under **Project settings → Your apps → SHA certificate fingerprints**.
+Use the SHA-1 of your keystore (or the Kodular default debug keystore for unsigned test builds).

+### Where did the `Firebase URL` and `Firebase Token` properties go?

+Both were removed on purpose.
+The database URL is now read from `google-services.json` at build time, so there is no field to fill in.
+Authentication is delegated to the **Firebase Authentication** component — sign the user in there and **Firebase Realtime Database** automatically uses that identity.
+See [Authentication](#authentication) above.

+### My old app crashes with `NullPointerException` in `WebSocketHandshake.verifyServerHandshakeHeaders`

+This is a known crash inside the legacy SDK that ships with the deprecated **Firebase Database** component.
+It is triggered when the WebSocket handshake response contains a header the old SDK cannot parse, and there is no fix on the old component — the SDK has been unmaintained by Google for years.
+Migrating to **Firebase Realtime Database** resolves it because the new component uses a current SDK that does not have this bug.

+### Build fails with `google-services.json file not found in assets directory`

+As soon as **Firebase Realtime Database** is in the project, the build server requires a `google-services.json` asset.
+Upload it from the Designer's **Media** section and rebuild.

+### Reads and writes return nothing (or get permission-denied) on a built APK

+Your security rules likely still expect custom claims minted by the old component's token-based auth.
+The new component authenticates as a normal Firebase user, so rules need to check `auth.uid` (or `auth != null`) instead.
+Update the rules in the Firebase Console — see the [Firebase Rules guide](firebase-rules.md) for examples.

+### Why can't I test the new component in the Companion?

+The Companion is a separate APK that ships with its own package name and its own signing certificate, and it does not load your project's `google-services.json` at runtime. **Firebase Realtime Database** authenticates against your Firebase project using exactly those three things — package name, signature, and `google-services.json` — so from inside the Companion the SDK has nothing valid to connect with.
+This is a hard limitation of how Firebase verifies clients, not a Kodular bug.
+Build an APK and install it on a real device to test.

+### Can I keep both `Firebase Database` and `Firebase Realtime Database` on the same screen during migration?

+In the Designer, yes — that's how you re-create blocks side by side.
+At runtime, the new component will not work in the Companion (see above) and APK/AAB builds are blocked entirely while the deprecated component is present.
+The practical migration path is: rebuild the blocks alongside the old ones in the Designer, delete the old component, then build an APK to test the new one.

+### How do I map `Project Bucket` to `Project Path`?

+Use the same string.
+If the old component had `Developer Bucket = "myapp"` and `Project Bucket = "users"`, set `Project Path = "users"` on the new component.
+The `Developer Bucket` concept does not exist on the new component — every project has its own database, so there is no shared bucket to namespace under.